 If the course is longer than one year the total fees are for the first year only and further fees may apply in future years.
 All fees are based on a ‘home’ learner status.
 Please contact us for information on overseas fees.

 For more information, please see our course fee disclaimers page.

 If you are aged 19 or over there is no government funding available for this course.
 However you may be eligible to apply for an Advanced Learner Loan for the course fee.

 Course and Career progression

 This course provides you with a number of options for further progression.
-Upon successful completion and achievement of this qualification you can choose a pathway which focuses on a particular occupational area of employment such as: domiciliary care; care support worker; care home advocate and more.
-Alternatively you can choose to either progress on to a national apprenticeship in health and social care, a further level 3 extended diploma in health and social care, or combined with level 3 qualifications already achieved apply to progress onto a higher education course.
+Upon successful completion and achievement of this qualification you can choose a pathway that focuses on a particular occupational area of employment such as domiciliary care; care support worker; care home advocate and more.
+Alternatively, you can choose to either progress on to a national apprenticeship in health and social care, a further level 3 extended diploma in health and social care, or combined with level 3 qualifications already achieved apply to progress onto a higher education course.

 What Happens Next